alexekdahl/marksman.nvim/README.md

   <img src="assets/marksman.png" alt="marksman.nvim logo" width="420"/>
 </p>

-<h1 align="center">Marksman.nvim</h1>
+<h1 align="center">Marksman.nvim v2.0</h1>

 <p align="center">
-  Quick bookmarks for Neovim that actually stick around.
+  Advanced bookmarks for Neovim that actually stick around.
 </p>

 ## Why?

 Vim's built-in marks are great, but they're global and get messy fast.
-Marksman keeps your bookmarks organized by project and gives you a clean interface to manage them.
+Marksman keeps your bookmarks organized by project, adds powerful search capabilities, and provides a clean interface to manage them with modern features like undo support and mark descriptions.

-## What you get
+## Features

-- **Project-scoped marks** - Each project gets its own set of bookmarks
+- **Project-scoped marks** - Each project gets its own isolated set of bookmarks
-- **Persistent storage** - Your marks survive Neovim restarts
+- **Persistent storage** - Your marks survive Neovim restarts with automatic backup
-- **Smart naming** - Auto-generates useful names based on context
+- **Smart naming** - Context-aware auto-generation of mark names based on code structure
 - **Quick access** - Jump to your most recent marks with single keys
+- **Enhanced search** - Find marks by name, description, file path, or content
+- **Mark descriptions** - Add context and notes to your bookmarks
+- **Undo support** - Restore accidentally deleted marks
+- **Statistics** - View detailed analytics about your mark usage
+- **Validation** - Check and clean up marks pointing to non-existent files
-- **Clean interface** - Browse and manage marks in a floating window
+- **Interactive UI** - Browse and manage marks in an enhanced floating window
+- **Multiple integrations** - Works with Telescope, Snacks.nvim, and more

 ## Requirements